AI Engineer vs. Data Scientist: Key Differences and Career Paths

 - Advanced math.
 A thorough understanding of linear algebra, calculus, and statistics is quite helpful in this role.
 Awareness of derivatives and integrals will also help when working with concepts like gradient descent.

 - Signal processing.
 An ability to solve problems with signal processing is essential for feature extraction, which plays a key role in machine learning.
-This includes experience working with signal processing algorithms like Wavelets, Bandlets, and Curvelets.
+These abilities include experience working with signal processing algorithms like Wavelets, Bandlets, and Curvelets.

 - Neural network architectures.
 AI engineers often face issues with translation, speech recognition, and image classification.
 Each problem can be countered by a deep understanding of neural networks and the roles that they play in productive AI systems.

 - Problem-solving skills.
-As an AI engineer, you should have the ability to identify and develop solutions to various problems based on your research and expertise.
+As an AI engineer, you should have the ability to identify and develop informed decisions for various problems based on your research and expertise.

 - Communication skills.
 A big part of your job as an AI or machine learning engineer will involve sharing your findings with different individuals, including people who lack significant experience in tech.